 1. Apple Cider Vinegar

-This is a natural remedy that does take a little bit of time.
+Apple cider vinegar removes skin tags.
+This is a natural remedy that takes time.
 The way it works is by applying some apple cider vinegar to a cotton swab and then placing it firmly on the skin tag.
-You might need to use something to pinch it to hold it there or you may even find that a rubber band or something similar can work to hold the swab on and then keep it there for 20 to 30 minutes.
-This will need to be repeated each day over a 10 to 14-day timeframe.
+You might need to use something to pinch it to hold it there, or you may even find that a rubber band or something similar can work to hold the swab on and then keep it there for 20 to 30 minutes.
+This will need to be repeated each day over a 10 to a 14-day timeframe.
 Overtime the acidity from the vinegar will cause the skin tag to break down and allow it to fall off.

 2. Tea Tree Oil

-This oil is a natural antifungal and antiviral.
-It’s completely safe to use on the skin.
-To get the benefits of this remedy you simply clean around the skin tag and then dip a Q-tip into the tea tree oil and apply the oil all over the skin tag.
+Tea tree oil is a natural antifungal and antiviral.
+It’s entirely safe for use on the skin.
+To get the benefits of this remedy, you clean around the skin tag and then dip a Q-tip into the tea tree oil and apply the oil all over the skin tag.
 You will then take a band-aid and put it over the area and leave it overnight while you sleep.
-This process should be repeated 4 to 7 days and often the tag will completely dry out and fall off on its own.
+This process should be repeated every 4 to 7 days, and often the tag will completely dry out and fall off on its own.

 3. Raw Garlic

 Garlic is well known for helping skin and for its anti-aging qualities.
-This remedy requires that you crush some garlic and tape it with a bandage over the tag.
+This remedy requires that you crush some garlic and tape it with a bandage over the skin tag.
 You’ll then let it remain there during the night while sleeping.
-In the morning remove the bandage and the garlic and wash the area.
-You’ll need to repeat this several times and you’ll begin to notice that the skin tag starts to shrink and it will ultimately disappear.
+In the morning, remove the dressing and the garlic and wash the area.
+You’ll need to repeat this several times, and you’ll begin to notice that the skin tag starts to shrink, and it will ultimately disappear.

 At many drugstores, there are kits that have a cream along with an applicator that can be used to remove the skin tags.
-Very often it is only necessary to use the cream once to successfully remove the tag.
-The kit will come with instructions and they will usually recommend that you clean the area with some alcohol before you use the cream.
-It is usually important that the area can absorb the cream fully.
-It often causes a slight stinging feeling and although you use the cream only once it will take a couple of weeks before the tag falls off.
+Very often, it is only necessary to use the cream once to remove the tag successfully.
+The kit will come with instructions, and they will usually recommend that you clean the area with some alcohol before you use the cream.
+It is generally vital that the area can absorb the cream fully.
+It often causes a slight stinging feeling, and although you use the cream only once, it will take a couple of weeks before the tag falls off.